Jacob-Bordelon/pocket-chef/README.md

 ## _Usage_

 ## _Features_
-- [ ] The client can record thier items in their pantry
+- [ ] The client can record their items in their pantry
 - [ ] The app will suggest recipes based on their pantry
 - [ ] The app will recognize items with the camera and add the item to the pantry
 - [ ] The app will have a grocery list option